mechpen/js-msg/README.md

 ## Config file

-Config file is a javascript file.
+The config file is a javascript file.
 It is specified with the command argument `--config` with default value `.js-msg.js`.

-The config file should export a function that take a config object.
+The config javascript file should export a function that take a config object.
 The config object contains the following:

 - `addLiquidTag`: a function to create a new liquid Tag.
 Some examples are